Restaurant in Singapore, Singapore

 How far ahead should I book Tiong Bahru Hainanese Boneless Chicken Rice?

 No booking is possible or needed.
-Walk in, join the queue, and order at the counter.
+Walk in, join the queue, order at the counter.
 The practical consideration is timing: arriving at off-peak hours will shorten your wait at what is a consistently busy, award-recognised stall.

 What should a first-timer know about Tiong Bahru Hainanese Boneless Chicken Rice?

 The stall is on the fifth floor of Tampines One mall at 10 Tampines Central 1, not in the Tiong Bahru neighbourhood despite the name.
-Payment is at the counter, seating is hawker-style, and the price point sits firmly in the $ range.
+Payment is at the counter, seating is hawker-style, the price point sits firmly in the $ range.
 Chef Cheong Weng Wah has held the Bib Gourmand in both 2024 and 2025, which is the clearest signal of consistency you can get at this price.

 What are alternatives to Tiong Bahru Hainanese Boneless Chicken Rice in Singapore?